Towards U(N|M) knot invariant from ABJM theory: Comments on related topics

 We see that under the exchange $u \leftrightarrow v$ and by identifying the $a_i$'s with the $x_i$'s (multiplicity $\alpha_i=1$) and the $y_i$'s (multiplicity $\alpha_i=-1$), this would be the same spectral curve and thus

-where the measures $\mu$ and $\tilde\mu$ are obtained by exchanging the role of $u$ and $v$ in the spectral curves, and $A$ is a matrix with eigenvalues $x_i$ with multiplicity $\alpha_i$~\cite{Eynard:2007kz,Eynard:2007nq,Eynard:2013csa}.
+where the measures $\mu$ and $\tilde\mu$ are obtained by exchanging the role of $u$ and $v$ in the spectral curves, and $A$ is a matrix with eigenvalues $x_i$ with multiplicity $\alpha_i$~\cite{Eynard:2007kz,Eynard:2007nq,Eynard:2013csa,Kimura:2014mua,Kimura:2014vra}.
 This raises the question of how can a multiplicity be negative?
 This is why supermatrix models are needed.
 Negative multiplicities correspond to the fermionic side of the supermatrix \cite{Desrosiers:2009pz}.
 This duality between external field and expectation values of characteristic polynomials appeared in \cite{Brezin:2000CMP}.

-As shown in (\ref{ABJM_WL_ext}), the half BPS Wilson loop expectation value in ABJM theory has a quite similar expression to that of matrix integral with the external source.
+As shown in (\ref{ABJM_WL_ext}), the half-BPS Wilson loop expectation value in ABJM theory has a quite similar expression to that of matrix integral with the external source.
 The Gaussian matrix model with the external source is given as follows,

 where the $\U(N)$ part is integrated out using the Harish-Chandra--Itzykson--Zuber formula~\cite{HC:1957,Itzykson:1979fi}.
 Writing the $\U(N)$ character in terms of the Schur function

 we obtain the Wilson loop expectation value with respect to the $\U(N)$ Chern--Simons theory